ybriffa/docs/pages/cloud/public-cloud/transfer_instance_backup_from_one_datacentre_to_another/guide.en-sg.md

 ---
-title: 'Transfer an instance backup from one datacentre to another'
+title: 'Transfer an Instance backup from one datacentre to another'
 slug: transfer_instance_backup_from_one_datacentre_to_another
-excerpt: 'This guide will show you how to transfer an instance backup from one datacentre to another while preserving the configuration and state of the instance'
+excerpt: 'This guide will show you how to transfer an Instance backup from one datacentre to another while preserving the configuration and state of the Instance'
 legacy_guide_number: g1853
-section: 'Resource management'
+section: API reference/CLI
 ---

-**Last updated 1st April 2019**
+**Last updated 29th March 2019**

 ## Objective

-A situation may arise where you need to move your [Public Cloud Instance](https://www.ovh.com/sg/public-cloud/instances/){.external} from one datacentre to another, either because you would prefer to move to a newly available datacentre or because you want to migrate from OVH Labs to Public Cloud.
+A situation may arise where you need to move your [Public Cloud Instance](https://www.ovh.co.uk/public-cloud/instances/){.external} from one datacentre to another, either because you would prefer to move to a newly available datacentre or because you want to migrate from OVH Labs to Public Cloud.

 **This guide will show you how to transfer an Instance backup from one datacentre to another while preserving the configuration and state of the Instance.**